Fall Term 2021 Info & Frequently Asked Questions

 Question 2: I still need to apply to the College.
 How can I do that so I can register for Fall Term classes?

 If you need to apply to the College, follow the steps to apply online to EFSC, then complete the specific steps in your acceptance letter/email to finish your admission requirements so you can register for classes.
 Check Priority Application deadlines to be sure to allow enough time to complete all the requirements.

-Visit our Virtual Recruitment Office to make an appointment for application assistance if needed.
+If you need help, visit our Virtual Recruitment Office to make an appointment for application assistance.

 If you graduated from high school this spring, be sure you've notified your high school guidance counselor that you want your final, official high school transcript with graduation date sent to Eastern Florida State College.
-Visit our Class of 2020 page for more tips for recent high school grads.
+You can also visit our Class of 2021 web page for additional resources.